-Students will learn the process of case management in a step-bystep fashion that includes the following: the initial referral for services, determination of eligibility for services, writing a formal plan for service, case documentation techniques, techniques for monitoring a client's progress through the service delivery system and case closure/follow-up activities.
-This course will address additional topics such as access to community resources, interpreting and utilizing information from other professionals and the development of interviewing, intervention, case recording and caseload management skills.
-Prerequisite: PSYC 313.
+Students will learn the process of case management in a step-by-step fashion that includes the initial referral for services, determination of eligibility for services, writing a formal plan for service, case documentation techniques, techniques for monitoring a client's progress through the service delivery system, and case closure/follow-up activities..
+Prerequisite: PSYC 101 and PSYC 308.
 Offered every year.
 PSYC 318.
 BEHAVIORAL PHARMACOLOGY.
 3 semester hours.
 This introduction to psychoactive drugs and their effects includes an overview of general mechanisms of drug action as well as a survey of the basic physiological, pharmacological and behavioral effects of drugs.
 The course provides students an understanding of the short-term and long-term drug effects on behavior with a close examination of the etiology and treatment of drug addiction and withdrawal.
-BIOL 110.
+PSYC 101 and BIOL 110 and lab.
 Offered every year.
 PSYC 319.
-INTRODUCTION TO PERSONALITY.
-3 semester Students will examine the set of traits and mechanisms within the individual that are organized and relatively enduring and that influence his or her interactions with, and adaptations to, the intrapsychic, physical and social environments.
-The focus of the course is on the current state of personality theories (e.g. the Five Factor Model, psychoanalytic approaches, the influence of gender and culture and personality disorders) and research.
+THEORIES OF PERSONALITY.
+3 semester hours.
+Students will examine the set of traits and mechanisms within the individual that are organized and relatively enduring and that influence his or her interactions with, and adaptations to, the intrapsychic, physical and social environments.
+The focus of the course is on the current state of personality theories and research.
 Prerequisite: PSYC 101.
 Offered every year.
 PSYC 325.
 HUMAN SEXUALITY.
 3 semester hours.